mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 # Test code is not like other code

 Software development is engineering.
+A good engineer does more than just memorize a list of rules and apply them universally.
+Engineering is about understanding fundamental principles and the ability to weigh the benefits and drawbacks of different decisions.

 The developer must consider competing interests and weigh tradeoffs to build a solution that best satisfies the goal.

 Production code is optimized for maintainability.
 Test code is optimized for readability.
 They're overlapping qualities, but there's a subtle distinction.
 The reason it's so easy for good developers to fail to adjust their techniques is that the design goals *seem* the same.

-While that's true, you probably recognize that your beach house walls don't need to support 200 tons of building on top of them, and you would have traded away some of that wall strength in favor of floor-to-ceiling windows to give you nice views of the water.

 Production code and test code have different engineering tradeoffs because they have different goals.